jwulf/release-note-poc/README.md

 ####  2.2. <a name='TerminatingaprocessinstancewithmanychildelementsfailsblacklistinginstanceorcausinganOOMexception'></a>Terminating a process instance with many child elements fails, blacklisting instance or causing an OOM exception

-Previously, terminating a process instance was done by sending a terminate command to every child element.
+Terminating a process instance was done by sending a terminate command to every child element.
 If a process instance had many child elements, this could cause an exception.
 This exception would lead to the process instance being blacklisted, or - with sufficient child elements - would cause an OOM exception.

 This release implements a new batching system for the termination command that significantly reduces the resource requirement.
 A large class of process instances with many child elements that caused errors on termination will now terminate without issue.